crmne/paolino.me/_posts/2026-03-24-your-agents-context-window-is-not-a-junk-drawer.md

 It won't.
 Or rather, it will, but worse than you think.

 Every MCP server you connect dumps tool descriptions, schemas, and instructions into your context.
 You didn't write those descriptions.
 You didn't optimize them.
 You probably haven't even read them.
-You're handing over a chunk of your strictly limited context window — the most precious resource your agent has — to whatever some third party decided to shove in there.
+You're handing over a chunk of your strictly limited context window, the most precious resource your agent has, to whatever some third party decided to shove in there.

 It's the equivalent of letting strangers put random items on your desk and then wondering why you can't find anything.
 In the LLM world, we call that [context rot](https://research.trychroma.com/context-rot): the more tokens you stuff into the window, the worse your model performs, regardless of how big the window is.